Nucleolus Bright Green

 Anti-Fibrillarin antibody: Ex.
 590-650 nm / Em.
 668-733 nm

 Different passage WI-38 cells were fixed with 4% PFA and washed with PBS.
 Then membrane permeabilized with 1% Triton X-100.
-Nucleolus Bright Green or Nucleolus Bright Red (N512) and nuclear staining dye, DAPI were added and were imaged using confocal microscope.
+Nucleolus Bright Green or Nucleolus Bright Red (N512) and nuclear staining dye, DAPI were added and were imaged using a confocal microscope.

 Cells were immersed in 4% PFA for 5 minutes, Triton X-100 for 20 minutes.
 Then incubated in each fluorescent probe for 5 minutes.